google/ios-webkit-debug-proxy/README.md

 # iOS WebKit Debug Proxy

-The ios_webkit_debug_proxy (aka _iwdp_) allows developers to inspect MobileSafari and UIWebViews on real and simulated iOS devices via the [Chrome DevTools UI](https://developers.google.com/chrome-developer-tools/) and [Chrome Remote Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol).
-DevTools requests are translated into Apple's [Remote Web Inspector service](https://developer.apple.com/technologies/safari/developer-tools.html) calls.
+The ios_webkit_debug_proxy (aka _iwdp_) proxies requests from usbmuxd daemon via websocket protocol, allowing developers to send commands to MobileSafari and UIWebViews on real and simulated iOS devices.

 ## Installation